Beaches and Picnic Spots on Vancouver Island

 One of the glorious things about the Victoria region is that you can picnic here year-round, something that much of the rest of the province (and rest of the country!) has always envied.
 Each season has its unique character, and life is always assuming new forms.
 Spring and fall migrations of birds and fish animate the landscape.
 Evergreen forests brighten a winter landscape that otherwise lies unveiled once deciduous trees drop their summer foliage.
 Even snow makes the occasional appearance, though it rarely remains for long.
 Summer droughts and winter rains determine the songs sung by rivers and creeks.

-Without doubt, Sidney Spit Marine Provincial Park has the finest beaches of any park in the Victoria region.
+Without doubt, Sidney Spit on Sidney Island, part of the Gulf Islands National Park Reserve, has the finest beaches of any park in the Victoria region.
 The hitch is that visiting this park requires a boat ride from the town of Sidney.
 Ferry service to Sidney Island runs during summer months; otherwise, you must make your own arrangements to get here.
 The trip takes 15 minutes one way.
 There is a charge for adults, with reduced rates for seniors and children ages 12 years and under.
 Ferry service begins at 9am on weekdays and 10am on weekends.
 The boat holds 35 passengers and leaves from the Sidney Marina just north of the Beacon St dock.